 Brooklinen Down Alternative Comforter

-Many people aren’t thrilled with down-alternative comforters simply because they aren’t nearly as fluffy as their feathery counterparts.
-That’s not at all the case with Brooklinen’s recently relaunched Down Alternative Comforter, though—especially in their ultra-warm weight.
+You might be worried that down alternative comforters aren’t as fluffy as their feathery counterparts.
+That’s not at all the case with Brooklinen’s recently relaunched Down Alternative Comforter, though.
 If you’re the type who wants to be swaddled in a thick, snuggly cloud, this is the comforter for you.

 Tuft & Needle Down Alternative Duvet Insert

-The comforter features a breathable 100 percent Cambrill cotton shell and a polyester fill that’s extraordinarily lofty: even the lightweight version demonstrates a solid fluff factor once it’s been given a little time to breathe after unboxing.
+This comforter features a breathable 100 percent cotton shell and a polyester fill that’s perfectly lofty—even the lightweight version demonstrates a solid fluff factor once it’s been given a little time to breathe after unboxing.
 But at the same time, the comforter is easy to manage, even when stuffing it inside a duvet cover.
-Though you don’t have to use a cover if you don’t want to—the insert is machine washable.
+Unlike other comforters, this one comes in only Light and Medium weights, and either choice is smart for year-round use.

 The Company Store LaCrosse LoftAIRE Down Alternative Comforter